The Marijuana Control, Legalization and Revenue Act of 2016

 (a) Except as provided in this section, no city, county, or city and county may ban a cannabis business, whether producing cannabis for dietary purposes, medical purposes, or for social use, if they comply with this division.

-(b) The governing body of a city, charter city, county, or city and county of more than 25,000 residents may limit the number of storefront cannabis businesses to one for each 25,000 residents.
-The governing body of a city, charter city or county with 10,000 to 25,000 residents may limit the number of storefront cannabis businesses to one.
+(b) The governing body of a city, charter city, county, or city and county of more than 25,000 residents may not limit the number of storefront cannabis businesses to less than one for each 25,000 residents.
+The governing body of a city, charter city or county with 10,000 to 25,000 residents may not limit the number of storefront cannabis businesses to less than one.
 The governing body of a city, town, or charter city with fewer than 10,000 residents may ban storefront cannabis businesses.

 (c) Except as set forth in subsections (b) and (d), a storefront cannabis business shall be allowed to operate in any commercial or industrial zone in a city, county, or city and county, or if permitted by ordinance, any other zone other than residential.